Gilbert Houngbo: Prime Minister of Togo

 On 7 September 2008, President Faure Gnassingbé appointed Houngbo as Prime Minister of Togo; he replaced Komlan Mally, who had resigned two days earlier.
 His appointment as prime minister was read out in a decree by Kouessan Yovodevi, the Director of National Television.
 Houngbo took office on 8 September.
-Houngbo was a relatively obscure figure in Togo prior to his appointment, which was regarded as surprising.
+Houngbo was a relatively obscure figure in Togo before his appointment, which was regarded as surprising.
 The government said that he was a "man of consensus" who would facilitate national reconciliation.
 Some observers attributed his appointment to a desire to improve the image of the government; there were suggestions that Mally had appeared ineffectual.

 Houngbo travelled to the UN Headquarters in New York on 11 September for a visit to mark his departure from the UN.
-He met with UN Secretary-General Ban Ki-moon on 11 September, and Ban congratulated him on his achievements at the UNDP.
+The same day, he met with UN Secretary-General Ban Ki-moon, who congratulated Houngbo on his achievements at the UNDP.
 In Togo, Houngbo's government was named on 15 September 2008.
 It included 27 ministers, aside from Houngbo himself: 3 ministers of state (one of whom was Houngbo's predecessor, Komlan Mally), 20 ministers, 2 minister-delegates, and 2 secretaries of state.
 Houngbo presented his general policy programme to the National Assembly on 16 September.
 Of the 80 deputies who participated in the vote on Houngbo's programme, 50 (representing the ruling Rally of the Togolese People) voted in favor of it; the opposition Union of Forces for Change voted against it, while the opposition Action Committee for Renewal abstained.

 Gnassingbé was re-elected in the March 2010 presidential election and sworn in on 3 May 2010.
 Houngbo accordingly resigned as Prime Minister on 5 May, and Gnassingbé re-appointed him as Prime Minister on 7 May.
 His new coalition government was announced on 28 May, which included seven members from the UFC, Togo's main opposition party.

 Houngbo resigned on 11 July 2012, and was succeeded in office by Kwesi Ahoomey-Zunu on 23 July.